stephanfowler/responsive-swipe/README.md

 			e.g. <div class="content">Hello World etc.</div>

-			IMPORTANT: pages served by urls ending with the query param ?frag_width=... should consist of ONLY this content area, i.e. should omit all the HTML
+			IMPORTANT: pages served by urls ending with the query param ?frag_width=...
+			MUST consist of this content area ONLY, i.e. omitting all HTML
 			outside of <div class="content">...</div>

 			This allows the content areas from adjacent urls in the edition to be preloaded